Reims France: 10 Reasons Why It Is Worth Visiting

 Reason 1.
 Notre Dame Cathedral

-In Reims, awe is surely what you will feel when seeing the Notre Dame Cathedral.
+In Reims, awe is undoubtedly what you will feel when seeing the Notre Dame Cathedral.
 In all of France, Cathédrale Notre-Dame de Reims is among the most impressive churches you can find.

 For me, Cathédrale Notre-Dame de Reims is more beautiful than Cathédrale Notre-Dame de Paris.
 The flying buttresses, intricate spires, exquisite rose windows, elaborate facade, and ornate portals of Reims Cathedral have beauty beyond words.

-Cathédrale Notre-Dame de Reims is a reason to visit Reims not only because of its awe-inspiring appearance.
-This 12th-century cathedral is also undoubtedly the most historical church in France.
+Cathédrale Notre-Dame de Reims is a reason to visit Reims for its awe-inspiring appearance and historical value.

 For more than 500 years, Cathédrale Notre-Dame de Reims hosted the coronation of the French kings.
 The last ceremony was during Charles X’s ascension in 1825.

-Cathédrale Notre-Dame de Reims is actually a gigantic structure, especially during the time it was built.
-Its two towers soar at 82 meters (266 feet) and they dominate the city’s skyline even now.
+Cathédrale Notre-Dame de Reims is one of the most notable gigantic structures, especially when it was built.
+Its two towers soar at 82 meters (266 feet), dominating the city’s skyline even now.

 Visitors can also climb to the roofdeck of the Cathédrale Notre-Dame de Reims.
 It should give you a breathtaking perspective of the cathedral’s upper architectural details.